FNeiva/w205-final-project/README.md

 5. After the application is started, it will collect application logs into the "logs" folder.

 6. To access the visualization interface, access the URL given by the start-up script in your browser.
+Please allow a few seconds for the service to boot-up, as it needs to cache the historical dengue data.

 #### Stopping the application ####